Welcome to Wheelock

 Further afield, but within reach of a day trip, RSPB's Leighton Moss and Conwy reserves make for a good day out during the longer days of Summer.
 The WWT's Martin Mere is another good site for a day trip.

 Youth Hostel Association member and regular visitor to the Lake District Hostels and, not so regular, Hostels at Borth and Conwy in Wales.
 Berwick upon Tweed was my first time in Northumberland when I visited in the Spring of 2018.
-I had 3 days at Conwy at the end of February this year and so far it's YHA Ambleside for Easter, 22 - 26 April and Alnwick is booked for July 22 - 27.
-Not sure about my birthday "long weekend" yet; a bit flexible on that.
+I had 3 days at Conwy at the end of February this year and another two days for my Birthday.
+YHA Ambleside for Easter, 22 - 26 April and Alnwick is booked for July 22 - 27.

 I enjoy taking photo's of the wildlife that I see and I am trying to get a photographic record of all the different species that I see; both in my local area and on my travels.

-I support the Wildfowl & Wetlands Trust and the Wildlife Trusts and also take an interest in fundraising for Macmillan Cancer Support and Cancer Research UK.
+I support the RSPB, the Wildfowl & Wetlands Trust and the Wildlife Trusts and also take an interest in fundraising for Macmillan Cancer Support and Cancer Research UK.

 I keep up-to-date with my various interests via twitter pages and facebook groups.
 Most of my facebook friends are real friends or family; or friends of family and friends.